Beverley Hutton

 2023 CSA/Somatic symptoms (Anon.)

 “Last September I went on an intensive EMDR retreat over the course of three days for complex trauma.
 Initially I was very apprehensive.
 I had no experience of EMDR, and I wasn't sure if I truly wanted to face years of suppressed trauma.
 I also struggle with ADHD symptoms, so I wasn't sure if I'd be able to concentrate for the amount of time required.
+However, intensive EMDR was the breakthrough I needed and allowed me the time and space to open a door that I'd shut for many years.

 For nearly a decade I struggled with chronic pain and severe fatigue.
 Since intensive EMDR, I went from being in a wheelchair, to crutches, to now being able to walk again.
 I was also previously diagnosed with severe asthma, and told Id be on high dose prednisolone for life.
 Now, my breathing is far more controlled.
 Each day I'm finding freedom and healing.